muratk5n/thirdwave/en/index.md

 be split at the very least, evenly between credit and direct assistance.
 If that means a reduction in "business activity", that might be a good thing.
 Less Coca-Cola, more fruits and vegetables perhaps.
 Less private property more public parks.
-Who kwows?
+Who knows?

 ---